Arseniidemydov/Voice-Ecommerce/README.md

 # Voice-Ecommerce: Real-time Voice Product Recommendations

-A real-time voice assistant for product recommendations, featuring a hybrid approach that combines GPT-4's language understanding with product data.
+A real-time voice assistant for product recommendations from RecoverFit.co.uk, featuring a hybrid approach that combines GPT-4's language understanding with live web scraping.

 ## Features

 - 🎤 **Voice Recognition** with automatic silence detection
-- 🔍 **Product Recommendations** with structured search
+- 🔍 **Real-time Web Scraping** of RecoverFit.co.uk products
 - 🧠 **Hybrid Intelligence** using GPT-4 for query understanding
 - 🔊 **Text-to-Speech** for natural spoken responses
 - 📱 **Mobile-responsive UI** with product grid display
 - 📊 **Follow-up Suggestions** for interactive conversations
+- 💾 **Smart Caching** to improve performance and reduce redundant scraping

 ## How It Works